Il103/Stock-rom-dumber/README.md

 # Stock ROM Dumber

-> An intelligent GitHub Actions tool that uses **DumprX** to automatically dump and organize Stock ROMs (Xiaomi / HyperOS / MIUI / Redmi) in a smart way.
+> An intelligent GitHub Actions tool that uses **DumprX** to automatically dump and organize Stock ROMs

 ---